 - 2. Preparation of Acidic Buffer in a 250 mL volumetric flask: - a.
 Calculate the volume of 2.5 M sodium acetate solution needed to prepare 250 mL of 0.10 M sodium acetate.
-The 2.5 M sodium acetate is in the fume hood; DO NOT USE the 1.0 M sodium acetate from the bench next to the fume hoods. - b.
+DO NOT USE the 1.0 M sodium acetate. - b.
 First, transfer approximately 15 mL of the 2.5 M sodium acetate solution into a small beaker, and then use a volumetric pipet to transfer the appropriate volume-calculated from the previous step-to your 250 mL volumetric flask.
 Add 120-150 mL of deionized water to the 250 volumetric flask and mix. - c.
 Calculate the volume of 6 M stock acetic acid solution you need to make 250 mL of the buffer solution to the designated pH. - d.
 Use your graduated cylinder to transfer this volume of 6 M acetic acid to the volumetric flask.
 Using a water bottle, fill the flask to the mark with deionized water to make a solution totaling 250 mL. - e.
 Mix the solution well, then transfer the solution to an appropriately 400 mL beaker. - 3.
 Preparation of Basic Buffer in a 250 mL volumetric flask: - a.
 Calculate the mass of solid sodium hydrogen carbonate needed to prepare 250 mL of 0.050 M sodium hydrogen carbonate solution. - b.
 Weigh out this mass of solid sodium hydrogen carbonate and quantitatively transfer it to a clean 250 mL volumetric flask.
 Add 120-150 mL of deionized water to the 250 volumetric flask and mix. - c.
 Calculate the mass of solid anhydrous sodium carbonate required to make the basic buffer to the designated pH. - d.
 Weigh out this mass of anhydrous sodium carbonate and quantitatively transfer it to your 250 mL volumetric flask.
 Now, fill your flask to the mark with deionized water to make a solution totaling 250 mL.
 After you have mixed the buffer solution well, place the buffer solution into a clean and appropriately labeled 400 mL beaker.